 I am the Director of the MSc in Management Consulting at the University of Leeds

 - Programme Director MSc Management Consulting

-I am currently supervising one PHD student and I am interested in supervising projects related to the research interests noted above.
+I am currently supervising one PHD student researching internal migration in China.
+I am interested in supervising projects related to the research interests noted above.

-I have successfully bid for a range of academic, policy and organisational research projects including the following:
+I have successfully bid for a range of academic and policy research projects including the following: